kojiro5150/phdss-instructions/measurement.md

     sections with separate content requirements.
 The Goodhart section must contain substantive analysis before the Confidence heading appears.
 Do not open a second abbreviated version of this section after Context Translation.
+    The Context Translation instruction to "ensure the evaluation plan can detect operating model change effects, microsystem variability, etc." is a detectability checklist ONLY — it does not authorise a second Goodhart block.
+Write all gaming and incentive distortion analysis in the single Goodhart section, then proceed to Context Translation without reopening gaming analysis.
   - **Confidence & Key Uncertainties** — appears EXACTLY ONCE.
 Do not repeat this section under any circumstances.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of